What Happens When You Don’t Sleep?

 But What If I Can’t Sleep?

 Are you wanting to sleep and doing everything you can to make your sleep style healthier but still need answers?
 Finding the reason you can’t sleep is paramount when your zzz’s are lacking.
+A sleep disorder like insomnia or sleep apnea could be the underlying cause of your sleeplessness.
 Seeing an ENT doctor who specializes in sleep disorders can make all the difference.
 Often, a lack of sleep has a physical reason related to your overall health that a doctor can discover in a sleep study at their facility.
+Addressing sleep issues is crucial for maintaining good mental health, as chronic insomnia can lead to mood disorders such as depression and anxiety.

 Sleep apnea is a common health issue in those who snore or wake up struggling to breathe during the night.
 Individuals who wake several times per night for no particular reason might also suffer from sleep apnea.
+Lost sleep due to sleep apnea can significantly impact your daily functioning and overall health.
 There are three kinds of sleep apnea:

 • Obstructive sleep apnea is a disorder where your body cannot breathe correctly because of relaxed tissues that obstruct your breathing passages.
 Often, those who struggle with obstructive sleep apnea snore throughout the night while struggling to breathe.